Yellowstone National Park

 Yellowstone National Park, a map from the NPS.

 Travel tip: Yellowstone National Park is a big place, so plan your time carefully, when driving to and inside the Park.
 Stay overnight at West Yellowstone, Red Lodge, or Gardiner, Montana (towns near Yellowstone), then get an early morning start into Yellowstone.
 Top lodging in Yellowstone: Old Faithful Inn, 307-344-7311.

 For a great Yellowstone learning experience, hook up with the Yellowstone Park Association.
 Natural history tours are offered for families and other small groups, Call 406-848-2400.
-Before starting your trip to Yellowstone, read FAQ on Yellowstone from the National Park Service.
-NPS provides a good map on directions to Yellowstone National Park.
+Before starting your trip to Yellowstone, read FAQ on from the National Park Service.
+NPS also provides a detailed map of Yellowstone National Park.